 - Diffuse scleroderma/systemic sclerosis – this is a more widespread condition upsetting more of the body than the limited systemic form.
 Lungs, kidneys, muscles and joints can also be damaged.
 Muscle pain, joint stiffness and fatigue are not uncommon.

-In addition, Trillium Creek Dermatology and Surgery Center offers the latest in laser treatments to minimize or eliminate the appearance of damaged blood vessels and lesions that are caused by scleroderma.
+In addition, Trillium Creek Dermatology offers the latest in laser treatments to minimize or eliminate the appearance of damaged blood vessels and lesions that are caused by scleroderma.

 Primarily affecting women of child-bearing age, lupus is a serious autoimmune disease.
 It is estimated that 1.5 million people in the US suffer from lupus.
 When the disease is most active it can affect the whole body, including the skin, joints, kidneys, heart, lungs, blood vessels and brain.